RT-LOC/docs/docs/getstarted/basic_positioning_introduction.md

 This solution is tailored to get you started as quickly as possible with a limited amount of tags (8) and anchors (8).

-## Starterskit vs Starters License
+## Starterskit & Starters License
+### Kit
 There are two ways you can get started with our Basic Positioning solution.
-The easiest is by buying the `Starterskit`.
+The easiest is by [buying](https://rtloc.com/product/rtls-kit-starter/) the `Starterskit`.
+This kit consists of all the hardware you need.
+The anchors & tags are preflashed so that you can start using the system right off the bat.
+The kit also includes the `Starters License`.
+This license enables you to download, flash and use the latest firmwares on the tags & anchors, as well as use the online portal.

+### License
-If you have bought the MDEK kit from Decawave howe
+If you have bought the MDEK kit from Decawave however, you don't necessarily need to buy the hardware from us.
+You can use it by buying the `License` alone.
+You will have to flash the nodes yourself.
-The Starterskit includes a starters license.

-If you have bought the `Starterskit`, everything is included in the box to get started and the hardware is preflashed.
-You can skip ahead to the [Getting Started](/getstarted/basic_positioning_getting_started.html#getting-started) section.

-## Minimal requirements
+More information on the starterskit can be found in [the whitepaper](http://callitrix.com/assets/docs/files/starterskit_whitepaper.pdf).

 :::warning NOTE:
   If you have bought the `Starterskit`, everything is included in the box to get started and the hardware is preflashed.
   You can skip ahead to the [Getting Started](/getstarted/basic_positioning_getting_started.html#getting-started) section.

-  If you bought a starters license to use on your own hardware from other vendors you already owned (e.g. if you bought Decawaves MDEK kit), you can continue reading here.
+  If you bought a `Starters License` to use on your own hardware from other vendors you already owned (e.g. if you bought Decawaves MDEK kit), please continue reading here.
 :::

+## Minimal requirements
 Before you get started, make sure you have at least the following hardware:
  - 4 or more anchors with power supply
  - 1 or more tags with power supply